Cmbrlnd/google-oauth-playground/README.md

 ## Introduction

 The main purpose of this project is to leverage the Google OAuth 2.0 system to create, refresh and verify tokens.
-These tokens are fetched from the Google servers via API calls & then encapsulated in our own JWT which is then stored on the client.
+These tokens are fetched from the Google servers via API calls and then encapsulated in our own JWT which is then stored on the client.
 Simple UI functionality has been added to test users access and refresh tokens.
 Console logging on the client has been used to show success and failure, please note this in case of using this package in production env.